18F/methods/_methods/design-studio.md

 - Ask the groups to create a design that combines the best aspects of members’ individual contributions.
 - Regroup as a whole.
 Have each group of three present their ideas to everyone.
 Discuss.
 - After the meeting, note areas of consistent agreement or disagreement.
 Incorporate areas of consensus into design recommendations and areas of contention into a research plan.
+governmentConsiderations:
+  No PRA implications.
+If conducted with nine or fewer members of the public, the PRA does not apply, 5 CFR 1320.5(c)4.
+If participants are employees, the PRA does not apply.
 ---